 Coronavirus Vaccination –

-MMP is currently offering the COVID-19 vaccination programme to patients most at risk of Coronavirus.
+MMP is currently offering the COVID-19 vaccination programme to all patients eligible within the JCVI cohorts.

 For further information on the vaccination and the current vaccination programme, please see: